Interactive Character Control with Auto-Regressive Motion Diffusion Models: Experiments

-In this paper, our framework is implemented with Pytorch 1.13.1.
-The experiments concerned with RL controllers are conducted using OpenAI Gym~\cite{openaigym} and PyBullet.
-The model inference and time-relevant experiments are all measured on a PC with an NVIDIA GeForce 1660 Super GPU and an Intel i7-8700 CPU @ 3.20GHz.
-Our hardware composition represents a mediocre gaming setup, further proving that our framework has the potential to be deployed locally on time-critical applications.
+Our framework is implemented with Pytorch.
+The experiments with hierarchical controllers are conducted using OpenAI Gym~\cite{openaigym}.
+All experiments are performed on a PC with an NVIDIA GeForce 4090 GPU and Intel Core i9-13900K.